wesbos/beginner-javascript-notes/notes/Module 6꞉ Serious Practice Excercises.md

 If you refresh the page, you should notice it's much smoother because the image is loading as it animates in.

-What about if we had a slower network, would it still look smooth?
+What about if you had a slower network, would it still look smooth?

-We can test this by going into the dev tools.
+You can test this by going into the dev tools.

 Go to the network tab and click the dropdown arrow next to "Online"

 ![](@attachment/Clipboard_2020-06-02-18-13-04.png) 22:55

 ![](@attachment/Clipboard_2020-06-02-18-13-23.png) 22:56

-We will select Fast 3G.
+Select Fast 3G.

 That option looks good but it is not perfect.

 The other option would be to use `document.createElement` to create an image and wait for that image to load.

 You would listen for the load event on the image and then run the `modalOuter.classList.add('open')` line of code.

 When someone clicks it you could show a spinner for a second as you wait for the image to load and then when it's loaded you can put it in.

 Personally Wes doesn't like that option because he doesn't think it is a smooth user experience.
 The user is just sitting there waiting for the image to load when they could be reading the text.